 Get funky: The first school of thought here seems to be to go all out–somewhere between business formal and a festive party, there are the grad students in my department who have opted for the power suit.

 Lilac suit: I had a friend defend her MA thesis in a seersucker suit and it was goals.
 And she passed.
 So, if you wear a powersuit you will pass (#logicalfallacies).
 If you want a fun statement suit I find that ASOS has the best selection of affordable options, like this one.
 Or this Old Navy pink or seafoam green set!

 Keep it lowkey: The second choice, it seems, is to dress like it’s any other day.
 I get the psychology of this.
 It’s best to remain (or appear) calm.
 Showing up in a suit can feel overly conspicuous.
 In that case, may I suggest a smart statement piece, like a cool blazer or shoes?

-Red heel: I tried these on in store last week and can attest they are pretty comfy.
+Bright flats: I tried these on in store last week and can attest they are pretty comfy.
 They’re fun in a super-saturated color and could add a modern look to any neutral outfit.